mateobonino/holbertonschool-simple_shell/README.md

 ### Requirements

-- All your files will be compiled on Ubuntu 20.04 LTS using gcc, using the options **``-Wall -Werror -Wextra -pedantic -std=gnu89``**
+- All your files will be compiled on Ubuntu 20.04 LTS using gcc.
-- Code uses the Betty style.
-- No global variables are allowed.
-- No more than 5 functions per file.
-- All prototypes of all functions are included in header file ``main.h``.
+- All files must be in the same folder.

 ### Compilation